jakedevar/shakesearch/README.md

 # Future Changes
 There are several things that I would like to address if I had more time.

 ### Search by Character & Display Character Lines
-Searching by character would be a nice feature to have for somebody who is trying to just look up lines that a certain character said.
-I would also like to have the search results on the frontend be displayed with new lines between a character speaking lines for easier readability.
+Searching by character would be a nice feature to have for someone who is trying to look up lines spoken by a specific character.
+Additionally, I would like the search results on the frontend to be displayed with new lines between a character speaking lines for easier readability.

 ### Search by Play & Scene
-In addition to the regular search function, searching for a term in a particular play could be a great feature to implement as well as making the search feature fucntion even faster by passing a query parameter to the backend to only search for a text within a given scene from a particular play.
+In addition to the regular search function, the ability to search for a term in a particular play could be a great feature to implement.
+This would also make the search feature function even faster by passing a query parameter to the backend to search for text within a given scene from a specific play.

 ### Search Results
-i noticed during testing that there were several phrases that did not show up when searching most notabley "We are such stuff As dreams are made on," if given more time I would like to find a solution to this problem.
+I noticed during testing that there were several phrases that did not show up when searching, most notably "We are such stuff As dreams are made on."
+If given more time, I would like to find a solution to this problem.

-If you split the previous search into either "We are such stuff" or "As dreams are made on," search results are found.
-However, if you search the full term nothing is found.
+When you split the previous search into either "We are such stuff" or "As dreams are made on," search results are found.
+However, if you search the full term, nothing is found.
 The fuzzy search function does recognize that this sentence exists within the text.
-Though any searches for it as well as other longer sentences are not found, either from within the suffix array or using a regexp method to search the complete works as a string.
+Though, searches for it, as well as other longer sentences, are not found, either from within the suffix array or using a regexp method to search the complete works as a string.